 - Health Insurance: Flexible Spending Accounts (FSA) and Health Savings Accounts (HSA) are typically classified as pre-tax deductions because they are employer-sponsored health insurance plans that include medical and dental benefits.

-- Retirement Funds: Contributions made by employees to certain retirement savings plans, such as a 401(k) plan, are frequently pre-tax deductions.
+- Retirement Funds: Contributions made by employees to specific retirement savings plans, such as a 401(k) plan, are frequently pre-tax deductions.

 - Pre-tax Deductions for Commuter Benefits: Some commuter benefits, such as public transportation passes and parking fees, are classified as pre-tax deductions.

-After all, taxes have been withheld, post-tax deductions are taken from an employee’s paycheck.
+After all, taxes have been withheld, and post-tax deductions are taken from an employee’s paycheck.

 Following are some examples of common after-tax deductions: